Zuckerberg: Facebook engagement will likely decline after News Feed changes that show more posts by friends

 This definitely isn’t the first time Facebook revealed changes to the News Feed that serve up content from your loved ones and rank other posts lower.
 Tweaks to surface more content from friends and family in the News Feed were also announced in June 2016 and April 2015.
 Last month, Facebook announced plans to reduce engagement-bait spam posts, the kind that encourage you to Like something because you’re an Aquarius or invite people to Like a post for a chance to win a car.

-In other Facebook news this week, we learned the social media company may reveal a video chat device named Portal in May, rumorrd to be priced around $499.
-Zuckerberg’s reported priority with the device, one of Facebook’s first pieces of hardware, is to change user behavior and how they interact on the social network.
+In other Facebook news this week, we learned that in May the social media company could reveal a video chat device named Portal that’s rumored to be priced around $500.
+Zuckerberg’s reported priority with the device, one of Facebook’s first pieces of hardware, is to change users’ behavior and the way they interact on the social network.